hapostgres/pg_auto_failover/README.md

 the secondary is allowed to proceed with write traffic.

-Because this is a switchover and no nodes have failed, node a that used to be the promary completes its cycle and joins as a secondary within the same operation.
+Because this is a switchover and no nodes have failed, node a that used to be the primary completes its cycle and joins as a secondary within the same operation.
 The Postgres tool `pg_rewind` is used to implement that transition.